matsuand/docs.docker.jp/storage/index.md

   or a Docker container can modify them at any time.

 {% comment %}
+- **`tmpfs` mounts** are stored in the host system's memory only, and are never written to the host system's filesystem.
 {% endcomment %}
 - **`tmpfs` mounts** are stored in the host system's memory only, and are never written to the host system's filesystem.

 {% comment %}
+### More details about mount types
 {% endcomment %}
 ### More details about mount types

 {% comment %}
+- **[Volumes](volumes.md)**: Created and managed by Docker.
+You can create a volume explicitly using the `docker volume create` command, or Docker can create a volume during container or service creation.
 {% endcomment %}
 - **[Volumes](volumes.md)**: Created and managed by Docker.
 You can create a volume explicitly using the `docker volume create` command, or Docker can create a volume during container or service creation.

 {% comment %}
+  When you create a volume, it is stored within a directory on the Docker host.
+When you mount the volume into a container, this directory is what is mounted into the container.
+This is similar to the way that bind mounts work, except that volumes are managed by Docker and are isolated from the core functionality of the host machine.
 {% endcomment %}
   When you create a volume, it is stored within a directory on the Docker host.
 When you mount the volume into a container, this directory is what is